Nigeria spends N3.53trn on raw material imports in H1’25

 By Yinka Kolawole

-Contrary to plans and expectations, Nigeria’s manufacturing sector is increasingly depending on imported raw materials for survival, a development which has undermined the government’s import substitution policy.
+Contrary to plans and expectations, Nigeria’s manufacturing sector is increasingly depending on imported raw materials for survival, a development which has undermined government’s imports substitution policy.

 Financial Vanguard’s findings revealed that raw materials imports increased by 19.7 per cent, year-on-year (y/y) to N3.53 trillion in the first half of 2025 (H1’25) from N2.95 trillion in the corresponding period of last year (H1’24).